Unit 4 - Practice Quiz

 A. It is automatically detected

-B. On the <select> element using the value attribute
+B. On the <option> element using the selected attribute

 C. On the <form> element